loucarnevali/pixelspring/README.md

 ## Deploy

-The application have been deployed on **Render**, a cloud platform that supports seamless deployment for web services.
+The API, front-end application, and database have been deployed using **Render** and **Neon** for seamless cloud hosting and database management.

 And are live and accessible via [PixelSpring](https://pixelspring-app.onrender.com/)